-Join us for a main line steam run from London’s Ealing Broadway station to York.
+Join us for a main line steam run from west London’s Ealing Broadway station to York.

 The city of York is world famous for its variety of visitor attractions and home to the National Railway Museum.
 We travel north via the Midland Main Line stopping at stations to pick up further passengers.
-Our train will be hauled between Ealing Broadway and York by 60103 Flying Scotsman.
+Our train on this trip will be steam hauled between London and York by steam locomotive No.46233 Duchess of Sutherland.

-Our train leaves London Ealing Broadway at around 06:25 hauled by “Flying Scotsman”.
-At Dudding Hill Junction we take the Brent curve and join the Midland Main Line (MML) at Cricklewood.
+Our train leaves London Ealing Broadway at around 06:30 hauled by Duchess of Sutherland and travels around West London through Acton Wells and onwards to Neasden South Junction.
+At Dudding Hill Junction we take the Brent curve and join the Midland Main Line (MML) near Cricklewood.
 We head north and stop at St. Albans, Luton, Bedford and Kettering, to pick up further passengers.

-Our last stop to pick up passengers is at Melton Mowbray.
-We continue to Syston Junction and take the sharp right curve to join the MML from Leicester.
+We stop to pick up passengers at Melton Mowbray before we continue to Syston Junction and take the sharp right curve to join the MML from Leicester.
 We pass through Loughborough and join the Erewash Valley Line at Trent Junction.
-After Chesterfield we take the ‘Old Road’ to Rotherham and continue through Conisbrough to Doncaster.
+After Chesterfield we take the ‘old road’ via barrow Hill to Rotherham and continue through Conisbrough to Doncaster.
 Here we join the East Coast Main Line and can expect a fast run to York, where we arrive in the early afternoon.

 York is well known for its Minster, Castle and city walls.
 The Snickelways, famous medieval alleys and narrow streets, and The Shambles, are well worth exploring.
 The National Railway Museum, the many shops and museums, ensure that there is something on offer for everybody.